Esri/workforce-scripts/copy_assignments_to_fs_readme.md

  5. The features in the target feature layer are queried
  6. Assignments not already in the target feature layer are determined
  7. The assignments are added to the target feature layer
+ 8. Attachments are copied to the target feature layer (optional)